intel/dffml/docs/arch/alice/discussion/0000/index.md

 #### Volume 2: Alice and the Art of Strategy

 > We step inside Alice's mind and visualize her thoughts.
 We'll visualize architectures, strategic plans, and their effects on trains of thought.
+We also use this chapter to explore Alice's UX.
+How do we set and guide her strategic principles?
+What communication mechanisms are most effective for human machine interaction in a dynamic problem space?

 - Selecting visualization options (volume 0)